D

 doddery (adjective)

 Slow and unsteady in movement because of weakness in old age.
-(OD)
+(NOA)

 dodgy (adjective)

 Dishonest or unreliable.
 Potentially dangerous.
 Of low quality.
-(OD)
+(NOA)

 Evasive, tricky.
 Not sound, good, or reliable.
 Questionable, suspicious.
 (MW)